aaronpenne/mark-forster-archive/_posts/2008-02-28-dreams-the-underestimated-book.md

 **Author:** Mark Forster
 **Date:** February 28, 2008 at 11:14

+P.S.
-P.S.One way I've thought of to help people in your situation is to introduce a new category "Articles" which will be reserved for proper articles.
+One way I've thought of to help people in your situation is to introduce a new category "Articles" which will be reserved for proper articles.
 That means that if you unsubscribe from the blog you can identify what you might be interested in when you visit the site by going to that category in the Blog Archive.I also have a vague feeling that it's possible to subscribe to a feed for a specific category.
 I'll have to investigate that.
 I'll let you know!

 ---